-A good diet has the power to strengthen a weak skeleton.
+A good diet and high-quality magnesium supplements have the power to strengthen a weak skeleton.
 Higher consumption of the following foods can lead to greater bone mineral density.

 - Seeds, nuts, milk, and leafy greens are the best foods for improving bone density.

-- Foods rich in alpha-linolenic acid, an omega-3 fatty acid, are able to modify the rate of bone breakdown and bone formation, according to a 2007 Nutrition Journal study.
-Such foods are walnuts, Brazil nuts, pumpkin seeds, flaxseed oil, ground flaxseeds, walnut oil, soybeans, soybean oil, and canola oil.
-Along with being a good osteoporosis diet treatment, nuts and seeds are considered excellent sources of magnesium as well.
+- Foods rich in alpha-linolenic acid, an omega-3 fatty acid, can modify the rate of bone breakdown and bone formation.
+This includes walnuts, Brazil nuts, pumpkin seeds, flaxseed oil, ground flaxseeds, walnut oil, soybeans, soybean oil, and canola oil.
+Along with being one of the good osteoporosis treatment options, nuts and seeds are considered excellent magnesium sources.

 - Fluoride, famed for its importance in tooth health, also contributes to bone density.
 Thus, drinking tap water aids in getting enough fluoride to protect your teeth and bones.

-- Beans, salmon, and milk are good sources of calcium, magnesium, and vitamin D so they should also be included if you want to achieve better results.
-Surprisingly, dairy products such as cheese, yogurt, and ice cream generally contain inadequate quantities of vitamin D.
+- Beans, salmon, and milk are good sources of magnesium, calcium, and vitamin D, so they should also be included if you want to achieve better results.
+Surprisingly, dairy products generally contain insufficient quantities of vitamin D.

-Therefore, a natural treatment for osteoporosis might be grabbing a small handful of nuts for a snack or sprinkling a couple tablespoons onto your oatmeal.
+Therefore, when it comes to osteoporosis, natural treatment might be grabbing a small handful of nuts for a snack or sprinkling a couple of tablespoons onto your oatmeal.
 Fresh salads and steamed green vegetables are packed with bone-building nutrients, particularly calcium, magnesium, and vitamin K. The latter is critical in forming bone proteins and cuts calcium loss in urine.

 What Not to Eat if You Have Osteoporosis?

 Surprisingly, your diet could be one of your risk factors.
-In fact, the Standard American Diet is acknowledged as “the perfect recipe for osteoporosis.”
+The Standard American Diet is acknowledged as “the perfect recipe for osteoporosis.”

 - Refined sugars and carbohydrates have been shown to destroy bone by stimulating bone-removing osteoclasts.

 - High blood sugar due to excessive sugar consumption is proven to boost urinary calcium excretion, just like phosphorus, leading to a weakening of the bones.
-Elevated levels of blood glucose lead to the modification of blood proteins, inflammation, and a rise in the levels of triglycerides and LDL.
-Along with being osteoporosis risk factors, these circumstances enhance the risk of heart attack and stroke, type 2 diabetes, and diseases like Alzheimer’s and Parkinson’s.
+Elevated blood glucose levels lead to the modification of blood proteins, inflammation, and a rise in the levels of triglycerides and LDL.
+Along with being osteoporosis risk factors, these circumstances enhance the risk of stroke or heart attack, type 2 diabetes, and diseases like Alzheimer’s and Parkinson’s.

-- Excess phosphorus can also impact the removal of calcium from the bones, which is then lost through urine.
-Furthermore, the 2006 Framingham Osteoporosis study found that people who regularly consumed cola-based sodas (rich in phosphorus) had an approximately 4% lower bone mineral density.
+- Excess phosphorus can also impact the removal of calcium from the bones, which is then lost through urine, that’s why an osteoporosis diet shouldn’t contain too much of it.
+Furthermore, the 2006 Framingham Osteoporosis study found that people who regularly consumed cola-based sodas (rich in phosphorus) had a 4% lower bone mineral density.

 - Polyunsaturated omega-6 fatty acids, found in vegetable oils like soy, corn, sunflower, and canola, encourage inflammation that may contribute to bone loss, in contrast to their anti-inflammatory counterpart, omega-3 fatty acids.